 MYTH: You cannot get lung cancer through exposure to secondhand smoke.

 FACT: Secondhand smoke, the smoke that is exhaled by a smoker or comes off a burning cigarette that you then breathe in, can cause lung cancer.

 “People who live with or who are often around smokers are at higher risk,” Dr. Niu said.
 “An analysis of 52 different studies found that the relative risk of lung cancer among nonsmokers who were exposed to secondhand smoke from their spouses was higher.”

 MYTH: There is nothing I can do to lower my risk of lung cancer.

 FACT: If you stop smoking and using tobacco—or never start—you can lower your risk of getting lung cancer.
 According to Banner MD Anderson, smoking tobacco in cigarettes, cigars or pipes is responsible for 87% of lung cancer cases in the United States Avoiding secondhand smoke and using protective gear when you’re exposed to harmful substances is also important.

 FACT: “Lung cancer is absolutely treatable, and in particular, up to 60-90% of patients with early stage lung cancer can be cured by surgery alone,” Dr. Niu said.
 “Even for locally advanced lung cancer—stage 3, non-surgical candidates—up to 20% of patients can be cured with chemotherapy or radiation.”

 Dr. Niu also says that the introduction of immunotherapy—using the body's own natural defenses to fight cancer—has greatly improved outcomes.

 Understanding your risk for lung cancer is an important step in your health and getting that information shouldn’t be stressful.
-Check out our quick and easy lung cancer profiler to help determine if you should get a screening.
+Breathe in, breathe out, and schedule a screening at a nearby Banner Health location.